TGlide/perfection-talk/SCRIPT.md

 You have a login form.
 And so you go to click enter, and its disabled.
 Obviously, because you haven't filled in the data.
 If you go ahead and fill in your email and password, the button is then enabled.
 Great!

-The issue is, most people don't fill in their email and password.
+The issue is, most people don't fill in their email and password manually.
 They use a password manager.
-(Or maybe I'm mistaken and that only happens in my ideal world where people are not using their grandma's dog's birthday as their password everywhere)
+(Or maybe I'm mistaken and that only happens in my ideal world where people are not using their dog's birthday as their password everywhere)

-So, what happens when you click to auto-fill?
+So, what happens when you try to auto-fill?
 The button stays disabled.

 What I then had to do was to go to the password input.
 Press space.
 Then backspace.
 That would trigger the change event handler, and the button would then be activated.
 Now try explaining why that is to other people.

 ## Accessibility

 It gets worse when we talk about accessibility.

-One of the biggest issues for me are tooltips.
+This is a huge topic, so I want to give a single example, of one of the biggest offenders for me.
+Tooltips.

 There's this great resource, called Inclusive Components.
 It goes over several common UI patterns in depth, helping us create better components.

 The issue with tooltip, is what is hidden.
 If I hover over this button with my cursor, great, I know what it does when I did not before.

 But, say I'm not using my cursor, and using a keyboard.
 I tab the button, and I don't know what it does.

 Or, even more important, if I'm on a mobile device.
-I also don't know what it does!
-And there is no available interaction for me to discover that information.
+There's no available interaction for me to discover that information.

 Tooltips are not the only components guilty of this.
-There's an app that's pretty popular and well-praised that has some bad UX patterns, IMO.
+There's an app that's pretty popular and well-praised that has some bad UX patterns.

 Linear.

-If you see this list here, at first it seems like its great.
+If you see this list here, at first glance it seems there's nothing wrong.
 Pretty, but, just like a tooltip, it hides elements to cursor only users.

 I can only see this menu if I hover over it.
 Fortunately, I can still tab to it, but the tab navigation is a bit weird.
 Also, while I can open it with my keyboard, I can not close it.
 It only closes if I click outside, or select something.

-Problem is, its also inconsistent.
+It is also inconsistent.
 The menu items below, don't show me the x button with the keyboard, at all.

 The reason this is important, is because not all users are able to use a mouse day to day.
 And this also affects users who just prefer using their keyboards.

+There's a saying I like, that says: "We're all just temporarily abled".
+I think that many of us don't take accessibility too seriously, because we think that it only affects a tiny portion of the population.

+But accessibility is for everyone.
+A ramp doesn't help only wheelchair users, but also someone carrying a stroller, or a travel bag.
+You are able to use your two hands well, until you get a repetitive strain injury, and suddenly using your mouse becomes excrucitaingly painful.
+I've been there and I'm only 25.

-There are many examples of elements like these out there that just do not work fully as intended, that have missed an use case here and there.
+There are many examples of elements like these out there that just do not work for everyone, that have missed an use case here and there.
 This is just a small sample.

 But, don't get me wrong, Linear is a hell of a product.
 They're one of the biggest competitors to Jira and managed to carve their way on a well estabilished market because they usually nail the feeling of using their apps.